zenml-io/zenml/docs/book/cloud-guide/azure/azure_guide.md

 ---
-description: How to set up all the Azure resources needed for a complete cloud stack
+description: How to set up a minimal stack on Microsoft Azure
 ---

 # Getting started with Azure